SAP/cloud-sdk-ios-cai/README.md

 - iOS 13 or higher
 - Xcode 12 (Swift 5.3) or higher

 ## Prerequisites

+- You have existing bot(s) on the SAP Conversational AI platform (either Enterprise or Community edition)
-Your bots in SAP Conversational AI have to be connected to a mobile channel.
-As long as activation is not possible in the SAP Conversational AI you can perform this one-time activity via the [/channel](https://reverseproxy.cai.tools.sap/docs/api-reference/#channels) API.
+- Your bot(s) are connected to a mobile channel

+As long as mobile channel activation is not possible in the SAP Conversational AI you can perform this one-time activity via the [/channel](https://reverseproxy.cai.tools.sap/docs/api-reference/#channels) API.

 ```bash
 # create a mobile channel
 curl -X POST "<BaseUrl>/connect/v1/channels" \